Superstring theory: Extra dimensions

 Our physical space is observed to have three large spatial dimensions and, along with time, is a boundless 4-dimensional continuum known as spacetime.
 However, nothing prevents a theory from including more than 4 dimensions.
 In the case of string theory, consistency requires spacetime to have 10 dimensions (3D regular space + 1 time(1 time dimension is not necessary, it may be multi-dimensional, according to F-theory) + 6D hyperspace).
+The D = 10 critical dimension was originally discovered by John H. Schwarz.
 The fact that we see only 3 dimensions of space can be explained by one of two mechanisms: either the extra dimensions are compactified on a very small scale, or else our world may live on a 3-dimensional submanifold corresponding to a brane, on which all known particles besides gravity would be restricted.

 If the extra dimensions are compactified, then the extra six dimensions must be in the form of a Calabi–Yau manifold.
 Within the more complete framework of M-theory, they would have to take form of a G2 manifold.
 A particular exact symmetry of string/M-theory called T-duality (which exchanges momentum modes for winding number and sends compact dimensions of radius R to radius 1/R), has led to the discovery of equivalences between different Calabi–Yau manifolds called mirror symmetry.

 Superstring theory is not the first theory to propose extra spatial dimensions.
 It can be seen as building upon the Kaluza–Klein theory, which proposed a 4+1 dimensional (5D) theory of gravity.
 When compactified on a circle, the gravity in the extra dimension precisely describes electromagnetism from the perspective of the 3 remaining large space dimensions.
 Thus the original Kaluza–Klein theory is a prototype for the unification of gauge and gravity interactions, at least at the classical level, however it is known to be insufficient to describe nature for a variety of reasons (missing weak and strong forces, lack of parity violation, etc.) A more complex compact geometry is needed to reproduce the known gauge forces.
 Also, to obtain a consistent, fundamental, quantum theory requires the upgrade to string theory, not just the extra dimensions.